 What happens next?

-Whoever receives your complaint will ensure it is directed to the relevant team to investigate and respond.
+Your complaint will be directed to the relevant team to investigate and respond.

 We aim to acknowledge receipt of your complaint within one working day and to provide you with a full response within 10 working days.
 In more complex cases, it may take longer than this to respond, but we will update you on progress.